Azure/apim-lab/apim-lab/9-fusiondev/apimanagement-10.md

 ![](https://user-images.githubusercontent.com/1610195/134442238-785e77fd-0230-433a-95ab-ac479a1427e6.png)

+If you are unable to create a Power Connector from Azure API Management, you can also export an `OpenAPI v2 (JSON)` file that can be imported as a Custom Connector within Power Platform.
+You can find a sample [here](https://github.com/Azure/apim-lab/blob/updates/fusion-lab-update-testing/apim-lab/9-fusiondev/Star%20Wars%20API.swagger.json).

 ### View your custom connector in Power Platform

 1. Go to [https://make.powerapps.com](https://make.powerapps.com/) and sign in with your organizational account.